 Section 404 of the Sarbanes-Oxley Act of 2002 requires that companies evaluate and report on the effectiveness of their internal control over financial reporting as of the end of each fiscal year.
 In addition to the Company's evaluation, our independent registered public accounting firm provides an opinion regarding the effectiveness of our internal control over financial reporting.
 As disclosed in more detail in Part II, Item 9A, "Controls and Procedures" below, we identified material weaknesses as of January 28, 2024, in our internal control over financial reporting.
 We have identified a deficiency in a principle associated with the risk assessment component of the Internal Control-Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (the "COSO framework").
-Specifically, the control deficiency constitutes a material weakness relating to identifying and assessing changes in the business that could impact our system of internal control.
-The risk assessment material weakness contributed to other material weaknesses within our system of internal control over financial reporting at the control activity level, all of which were associated with the Sierra Wireless business, which the Company acquired on January 12, 2023.
+Specifically, the control deficiency constitutes a material weakness relating to identifying and assessing changes in the business that could impact our system of internal control over financial reporting at the control activity level, all of which were associated with the Sierra Wireless business, which the Company acquired on January 12, 2023.